Dr. Oz Recommends Omega-3 Chicken

 Our Poultry is Actually Different

 In 1999 we had grass-fed meats, pastured chicken, wild-caught pork, and seafood.
 Yet we were dissatisfied with the nutritional aspects of pastured chicken and wild-caught pork.
-Because optimizing human health has been our primary focus, we developed Omega-3 Chicken, Omega-3 Pork, and Omega-3 Turkey.
+Because optimizing human health has been our primary focus, in 2012 we developed Omega-3 Chicken, Omega-3 Pork, and Omega-3 Turkey.

 All Slanker Grass-Fed and Omega-3 Meats are Beyond Organic.
 The meats can be labeled as natural, no sugar, no added hormones, not fed antibiotics, non-GMO, gluten free, high Omega-3, free range, cage free, and humanely raised.
 What actually makes our meats the healthiest meats in the world and sets them apart from all others is that they are zero glycemic, nutrient dense and diverse, with Omega-6 to Omega-3 fatty acids balances of less than 2:1.
 These last three points impact health and disease way more than all of the other labels combined.
 It's why we say "Beyond Organic."
 It's the actual chemistry of our meats that makes them so healthy.
 Read our eBook, The Real Diet of Man for a fuller understanding of food chemistry and the chemicals that cause chronic disease.